 AESCA facility hours vary depending on location.
-The Administrative offices at 637 South

-Broadway are typically open from 9:00 a.m. to 7:00 p.m.
-Monday - Thursday and 9:00 a.m. to 5:00 p.m. on Friday.
-This facility is open to staff, current and future students and their guests.
+The AESCA administrative office hours are open Monday-Friday from 9:00 a.m.-6:00 p.m.
+This facility is open to staff, current and future students, and their guests.
 Campus and program tours may be scheduled through the Office of Admissions.
 Visitor parking is allowed in any of the parking lots surrounding the building.
 Academic facilities close and are locked, after the last class scheduled in the facility.
-AESCA does not have on- campus or off-campus residence halls.
+AESCA does not have on- campus or off- campus residence halls.

-Some facility hours vary at different times of the year.
+Some facility hours vary during the year.
 In these cases, the facilities will be secured according to schedules developed by the department responsible for the facility.
 Emergencies may necessitate changes or alterations to any posted schedules.
 Facilities on campus are regularly reviewed for proper physical facility function as it relates to campus safety including replacement or repair as needed.